OlympusKnight/CSIworks/README.md

 # CSIworks
-CSI(Channel State Infomation) works platform in python
+my CSI(Channel State Infomation) works platform in python2.7

 Modified from DanielHaimanot's share, add:
 * MUSIC estimate function
 * member functions for:

-socket
+  socket: get packet from AP by socket

-csi smooth
+  csi smooth: for better eig, more info in the paper SpotFi

-csi extend
+  csi extend: Intel5300 NIC gathers 30 subcarriers in a packet, actually 56 with the subcarriers' index is [-28..-1] and [1...28], this fun is to restore the subcarriers info by LP

-multipath remove
+  multipath remove: zero the tailed FFT components

   MUSIC aoa estimate

   pyqtgraph realtime plot